 When you use the Enterprise Backup Utility command-line interface to perform an on-demand backup of an Oracle database, the NetWorker client indexes for Oracle and the NetWorker server's bootstrap are not automatically backed up.
 If you never perform scheduled NetWorker backups and never manually back up the indexes and bootstrap, the NetWorker client indexes and NetWorker server's bootstrap file have no possibility of being backed up.

-The NetWorker server's savegrp program, only invoked during a scheduled backup, performs a level 9 backup of the client indexes and the NetWorker server's bootstrap information each time a scheduled backup completes.
+The NetWorker server's savegrp program, invoked only during a scheduled backup, performs a level 9 backup of the client indexes and the NetWorker server's bootstrap information each time a scheduled backup completes.
 The client indexes and the server's bootstrap are vital for restoring data to Oracle in the event of a disaster.
-Performing regular scheduled NetWorker backups of Oracle provides maximum protection for your critical data.
+Performing regular scheduled database backups provides maximum protection for critical data.